-- 3.13.1 Each employee must report to work properly groomed and wearing clothing appropriate to a professional work environment. .
-Employees are expected to dress neatly, and in a manner consistent with their job description.
-All clothing should be neat, clean, safe, and functional. - 3.13.2 Hair must be worn so as not to preclude the proper wearing and performance of the approved department safety helmet or the proper sealing of face masks on self-contained breathing apparatus. - 3.13.3 Facial hair similarly must not preclude the proper sealing of face masks during use of self-contained breathing apparatus.
+3.9.1 Each employee must report to work properly groomed and wearing appropriate clothing.
+Employees are expected to dress neatly and in a manner consistent with their job description.
+All clothing should be neat, clean, safe and functional.

+3.9.2 Hair must be worn so as not to preclude the proper wearing and performance of the approved department safety helmet or the proper sealing of face masks on self-contained breathing apparatus.

+3.9.3 Facial hair similarly must not preclude the proper sealing of face masks during use of self-contained breathing apparatus

-3.14 Code Of Conduct
+3.10 Code Of Conduct

-3.14.1 Purpose and intent: To define the expectations placed on employees or volunteers while performing the duties of a member of the Esparto or Capay Valley Fire Department member, or while representing the District.
+3.10.1 Purpose and intent: To define the expectations placed on employees or volunteers while performing the duties of a member of the Esparto or Capay Valley Fire Department member, or while representing the District.
 Violation of this code of conduct is subject to disciplinary action up to and including termination.

-- 3.14.2 All employees or volunteers of the District shall be civil, orderly, and courteous, and shall not use coarse, insensitive, abusive, violent, or profane language. - 3.14.3 All employees or volunteers of the District shall not utilize any portion of the District's property, equipment name, or good will for personal gain.
-Any utilization of the above must be for the sake of fire prevention, the betterment of the organization, and/or fire protection activities. - 3.14.4 Lewd or lascivious behavior is not acceptable. - 3.14.5 Discrimination or discriminatory comments based on race, religion, color, creed, age, marital status, domestic partner status, national origin, ancestry, gender, sexual orientation, gender identity and expression medical condition, or disability will not be tolerated. - 3.15.6 No member of the District shall accept any gratuity, discount, or remuneration from any business, person, or entity based upon their position or membership with the Fire District.
-This includes, but is not limited to, such items as discounts or provision of goods or services at local establishments.
+3.10.2 All employees or volunteers of the District shall be civil, orderly and courteous, and shall not use coarse, insensitive, abusive, violent, or profane language.

+3.10.3 All employees or volunteers of the District shall not utilize any portion of the District's property, equipment name, or good will for personal gain.
+Any utilization of the above must be for the sake of fire prevention, the betterment of the organization, and/or fire protection activities.

+3.10.4 Lewd or lascivious behavior is not acceptable.

+3.10.5 Discrimination or discriminatory comments based on race, religion, color, creed, age, marital status, national origin, ancestry, gender, sexual preference, medical condition, or handicap will not be tolerated.

+3.10.6 No member of the District shall accept any gratuity, discount, or remuneration from any business, person, or entity based upon their position or membership with the Fire District.
+This includes but is not limited to such items as discounts or provision of goods or services at local establishments.
 This prohibition shall not apply to any formal marketing activity by a business, person, or entity that provides discounts based upon membership in social, fraternal, or professional organizations that the member may be in as an affiliation with a position with the Fire District, or to discounts provided and advertised equally to all first responders.

-3.16 Social Media Policy
+3.11 Social Media Policy